 For complete clarity, let’s start at the beginning.
 What the heck is Personal Injury Law?

 Personal Injury Law is a type of tort law that deals with personal injuries (not property injuries) such as those resulting from car accidents, medical malpractice, worker’s comp claims and slip and falls.
-Basically, if you are injured and you believe your injuries are the direct result of someone else’s actions (or inaction), you would want to seek out a personal injury lawyer in New York.
+Basically, if you are injured and you believe your injuries are the direct result of someone else’s actions (or inaction), you would want to seek out a personal injury lawyer in Florida.
 They will help you evaluate if you have case or help you seek a settlement.

 And who exactly are the plaintiff and the defendant?

 Let’s say you hire a firm to help you settle a case against an insurance company that has failed to pay out your claim.
-You’re sitting at a table with an estimable attorney from a New York personal injury law firm by your side.
+You’re sitting at a table with an estimable attorney from a Florida personal injury law firm by your side.
 You are the plaintiff in the case.
 The plaintiff is the person that is alleging that the other party caused injuries that have resulted in pain and suffering, and in this case, mounting medical bills.

 At the other table is the insurance company’s attorneys.
 Sullen in the their dark gray suits, a pack of lawyers waits for the trail, scribbling on thick, yellow notepads.
 Those lawyers—for an insurance company, there’s rarely ever just one—are there to represent the defendant, in this case, that insurance company that hasn’t sent you a dime.